Hive-Academy/Anubis-MCP/memory-bank/TechnicalArchitecture.md

 ---

-**The MCP Workflow Manager represents a sophisticated, enterprise-grade architecture that combines the power of NestJS v11.0.1, Prisma v6.9.0, and MCP protocol compliance to deliver intelligent workflow guidance for AI-assisted development.**
+**The Anubis represents a sophisticated, enterprise-grade architecture that combines the power of NestJS v11.0.1, Prisma v6.9.0, and MCP protocol compliance to deliver intelligent workflow guidance for AI-assisted development.**